pi-apps/pi-nodejs/README.md

 }
 ```

-- Response value: `a payment identifier (paymentId)`
+- Return value: `a payment identifier (paymentId)`

+### `submitPayment`

+This method creates a payment transaction and submits it to the Pi Blockchain.

+- Required parameter: `paymentId`
+- Return value: `a transaction identifier (txid)`

+### `completePayment`

+This method completes the payment in the Pi server.

+- Required parameter: `paymentId, txid`
+- Return value: `a payment object (PaymentDTO)`

-The method will return a payment object that looks like the following:
+The method return a payment object with the following fields:

 ```typescript
 payment: PaymentDTO = {